Cindy Hsin-Liu Kao, Ph.D

 DEA 6040 FUTURE BODY CRAFT: FABRICATING ON-SKIN INTERFACES

-Semesters Offered: FA22/21/20 *typically each Fall
+Semesters Offered: Typically each Fall at Cornell

 This course explores the intersectional field of Hybrid Body Craft, which applies design, engineering, and social science research for hybridizing emerging slim technology with body decoration practices.
 Examined through the lens of on-skin interfaces (i.e., smart tattoos and bandages) and electronic textiles in Human-Computer Interaction and Wearable Computing, students will develop prototyping skills in soft circuitry through tailored hands-on labs developed by the Hybrid Body Lab and critically reflect on representative papers in the field through readings and discussions.
 The skills students develop in the course will cumulate in the prototyping and design of a final project: a Future Body Craft of their choice.